Dno: Administrative and municipal status

 Within the framework of administrative divisions, Dno serves as the administrative center of Dnovsky District, to which it is directly subordinated.
 As a municipal division, the town of Dno, together with three rural localities, is incorporated within Dnovsky Municipal District as Dno Urban Settlement.

 Economy

 The town remains to a large degree economically dependent upon rail-related activities.
 It was home to the Dno air base prior and during World War II.

 Industry

 The industrial enterprises in Dno include two metalworking plants, a ceramic production plant, and a bakery.

 Transportation

 Dno is an important railway station where two railways cross.
 One connects Bologoye and Pskov via Staraya Russa and runs from east to west.
 Another one connects St. Petersburg and Vitebsk and runs from north to south.

 Dno is connected by roads with Soltsy, with Porkhov, and with Dedovichi.
 There are also local roads with bus traffic.

 Culture and recreation

 Dno contains five cultural heritage monuments of local significance.
-These are monuments commemorating Revolution of 1905 and soldiers fallen in World War II.
+These are monuments commemorating the Revolution of 1905 and soldiers fallen in World War II.